azul-007/Algorthims_and_Data_Structures/README.md

 # Algorthims_and_Data_Structures
-This repository will contain notes about algorithms and data structures in Python and Javascript
+This repository contains notes about algorithms and data structures in Python and Javascript